bootscore/bs-preloader/README.md

 Edit files in an upgrade-safe way using overrides.
 Copy the template into a directory within your theme named /bs-preloader-main keeping the same file structure but removing the /templates/ subdirectory.
 Path must be `/your-theme/bs-preloader-main/[file].php`.

 The copied file will now override the bS Preloader template file.
-Change cards, classes or HTML as you want.
+Change spinner, classes or HTML as you want.

 ### Templates that can be overwritten: